Galton and Simpson: Awards

-Galton and Simpson were both awarded OBEs in the 2000 honours list for their contribution to British television.
+Galton and Simpson were both awarded OBEs in the 2000 New Year Honours for their contribution to British television.

-On Saturday 1 June 2013, the British Comedy Society unveiled a blue plaque to Simpson and Galton at Milford Hospital (formerly the sanatorium at which the pair first met).
+On 1 June 2013, the British Comedy Society unveiled a blue plaque to Galton and Simpson at Milford Hospital (formerly the sanatorium at which the pair first met).

-On 8 May 2016, the two men were awarded a BAFTA fellowship for their comedy writing.
+On 8 May 2016, the two men were awarded the BAFTA Fellowship for their comedy writing.